Forez

-The final "z" in Forez ([fɔʁɛ]) is not pronounced in the Loire département; however, it is pronounced in the western part of the former province, essentially when referring to the correspondent Forez Mountains (on the border between Puy-de-Dôme and Loire.
+The final "z" in Forez ([fɔʁɛ]) is not pronounced in the Loire département; however, it is pronounced in the western part of the former province, essentially when referring to the correspondent Forez mountains (on the border between Puy-de-Dôme and Loire.
 The name is derived from the city of Feurs.
 Franco-Provençal is the language that was historically spoken in the region.

 The city of Montbrison, Loire is considered the historical capital of the Forez.

 Residents of the Forez are called Foréziens.

 The rue du Forez in the third arrondissement of Paris was built in the late 16th century and appears on Turgot's map of Paris.

+Honoré d'Urfé was a native of Forez, and set his novel L'Astrée there.

 List of counts of Forez

 The origins of the county of Forez are obscure.
 There are several early figures who are sometimes supposed to have been counts of Forez.
 Whether these are considered counts or not can affect the numbering offered for the later counts.